General structure of gauge boson propagator and its spectra in a hot magnetized medium: Introduction

-This paper, we call it as paper-I, has been organized as follows: in section~\ref{gsse} the general structure of a gauge boson self-energy in a hot magnetized medium is discussed progressively.
+This paper has been organized as follows: in section~\ref{gsse} the general structure of a gauge boson self-energy in a hot magnetized medium is discussed progressively.
 It includes two parts: a brief review of the general structure in presence of only thermal medium in subsection~\ref{ftb0} and then a generalization of it to a hot magnetized medium in subsection~\ref{ftb}.
 In section~\ref{gsprop} we discuss the general structure for the gauge boson propagator using the results of section \ref{gsse}.
 Section~\ref{ff} begins with the domain of applicability depending upon the scales (mass, temperature and the magnetic field strength) associated with the system.
 In subsections~\ref{sfa} and~\ref{wfa} we elaborately compute the various form factors, Debye screening mass, dispersion relations within strong and weak field approximation, respectively.
-Finally, we conclude in section~\ref{conclusion} along with a statement that the general propagators for fermion in Ref.~\cite{Das:2017vfh} and the gauge boson obtained here will be used to compute the quark-gluon free energy for a hot magnetized deconfined QCD system in paper-II~\cite{Bandyopadhyay:2017cle}.
+Finally, we conclude in section~\ref{conclusion}.